 Every child receives formal instruction in social-emotional learning (SEL) every week.
-We use the Second Step framework, which is a classroom-based program that promotes the development of critical thinking and problem-solving skills-key skills underlying the principles of the Common Core State Standards.
+We use the Second problem-solving skills-key skills underlying the principles of the Common Core State Standards.
 Students with these skills are better able to maintain healthy relationships with peers and adults and have more coping strategies to manage stressful situations.
 They are also more likely to benefit from academic instruction.